epwalsh/pytorch-crf/README.md

 # pytorch-crf

-Yet another PyTorch implementation of a Bi-LSTM linear chain CRF
+A PyTorch implementation of a Bi-LSTM CRF with character-level features

 ## Requirements